eolt/OS_Assignments/Semaphores and Shared Memory/README.md

 The ‘waitany’ transaction is like ‘wait’ except that at the end if no one cancels the requested seat, then the airline reservation system assigns another available seat.

 ## Implementation
 Each C++ file treats each agent as a process.
-The fork() method is an accessible way to creat and run multiple processes on the program.
+The fork() method is an accessible way to create and run multiple processes on the program.

 An agent's commands/transacrion will be scheduled with methods such as: Earliest Deadline First, First Come First Serve, and Least Laxity First.